-This module compares and debates animal welfare legislation and practices, both domestically and internationally.
-There will be contemporary debate on welfarism and abolitionism.
-The philosophical foundations will be discussed as well as legal theory and significant animal cases.
-Animal rights, human rights and human dignity will be compared and animal rights as a social justice movement.
+This module analyses the major areas of the law relating to animal welfare.
+You'll compare and debate animal welfare legislation and practices, both domestically and internationally.
+There will be opportunity to apply theoretical knowledge as well as contemporary debate on, for example, welfarism and abolitionism.
+The philosophical foundations will be discussed as will legal theory and significant animal cases will be discussed.

 International Refugee Law